-The administration of morphine via patient-controlled analgesia to children less than six years of age and adults with poor cognitive function is contraindicated.
+The administration of morphine via PCA to children less than six years of age and adults with poor cognitive function is contraindicated.

-The continuous intravenous infusion of morphine in patients with hepatic or renal disease is contraindicated (see section 4.4 Special Warnings and Precautions for Use).
+The continuous infravenous infusion of morphine in patients with hepatic or renal disease is contraindicated (see section 4.4).